 The growth in popularity of Dermal Fillers has lead to an increase in the types of injectables available, each offering unique qualities; some beneficial and others not so.
 At Cosmos Aesthetics in Canberra, Australia we opt for hyaluronic acid dermal fillers due to their natural nature and ability to achieve the desired results.

 Dermal Filler treatments are designed to help restore volume loss, minimise fine lines and correct problem areas.
 At the beginning of the cosmetic procedure, the treated area is numb with a topical anaesthetic and/or an ice pack to minimise the pain.
 The Dermal Filler (composed of hyaluronic acid and a local anaesthetic) is then injected into the targeted areas of the face.

 When strategically injected, the areas can be contoured in the case of a non-surgical nose job, or visible fine lines can be smoothed out.
 Dermal Fillers can increase the volume in areas such as the cheeks and jawline giving the appearance of a facelift without the invasive plastic surgery that results in pain, bruising and lengthy downtime.
 They can improve the appearance of acne scars or the symmetry of the mouth in the case of lip enhancement.

 As a naturally found substance in the body, the Dermal Fillers will eventually be metabolised by the body at the facial rejuvenation results will slowly fade.
 Individuals wishing to maintain these results will need to undergo additional Dermal Filler treatments in the future.

-Why Cosmos Clinic choose hyaluronic acid Dermal Fillers
+Why Cosmos Aesthetics choose hyaluronic acid Dermal Fillers

 Functions of hyaluronic acid